|

 76. image

-a visual representation (of an object or scene or person or abstraction) produced on a surface
+a visual representation produced on a surface

 That mental image of the mindful mother along with the acoustically similar words mindful, remember, and memory consolidate a dual association in your mind.